 - Denial of Right To Counsel

-A conviction of Possession or Use of a Dangerous Drugs has lifelong consequences and the rest of your future is in jeopardy.
+A conviction for either of these offenses has lifelong consequences and the rest of your future is in jeopardy.

 Do not hire anyone less than the best to defend you with these serious allegations.
 Contact our offices today for a free consultation.